Maria-Y01/page-about-rabbits/README.md

 # Page about rabbits
 This page is about rabbits.
 But this is not as important as what this site was created for.
 The main task was about responsible layout: what is it, how does it work and how to implement it in website.
 I took this task from lesson about responsible layout on LinkedIn Learning.
+On mobile devices and devices with max width of 750px element "More Rabbits" moves to the end of the page.

 ## How does it look like
 ### On desktop